reactive-python/reactpy/docs/source/guides/adding-interactivity/state-as-a-snapshot/index.rst

 .. reactpy:: _examples/print_count_after_set

-If we use the same subtitution trick we saw before, we can rewrite these lines:
+If we use the same substitution trick we saw before, we can rewrite these lines:

 .. code-block::